SeldonIO/seldon-core/docs-gb/upgrading.md

 It is always recommended to first upgrade Seldon Core to the latest supported version on your Kubernetes cluster and then upgrade the Kubernetes cluster.

-For example, if you using Seldon Core 1.15 on Kubernetes 1.24, it is recommended to **first upgrade Seldon Core to version 1.16** before upgrading your cluster to Kubernetes 1.25 and further.
+For example, if you're using Seldon Core 1.15 on Kubernetes 1.24, it is recommended to **first upgrade Seldon Core to version 1.16** before upgrading your cluster to Kubernetes 1.25 and further.

 ## Upgrading to 1.15